Skip to Content

 Medical treatment is not included in the price of your cruise.
 It can get REALLY expensive so make sure you have travel insurance before your cruise.
 I would never consider cruising without it.

 Cruise ships do have fully equipped medical centres onboard with a number of doctors/nurses onboard.
-Some ships even have x-ray machines onboard and various other things that you’d expect to see in a hospital.
+Some ships even have X-ray machines onboard and various other things that you’d expect to see in a hospital.

 A simple consultation can end up costing you hundreds and this increases dramatically if you need medical attention outside of the regular opening hours of the medical centre.
-Make sure you have travel insurance before any cruise.

 Which Cruise Lines Advertise Themselves As ‘All-Inclusive’?